-Quarterly test results shall be reported along with the Discharge Monitoring Report (DMR) submitted for the end of the reporting calendar quarter e.g., biomonitoring results for the calendar quarter ending March 31 shall be reported with the DMR due April 28, with the remaining biomonitoring reports submitted with DMRs due each July 28, October 28, and January 28.
+Quarterly test results shall be reported along with the Discharge Monitoring Report (DMR) submitted for the end of the reporting calendar quarter (e.g., biomonitoring results for the calendar quarter ending March 31 shall be reported with the DMR due April 28, with the remaining biomonitoring reports submitted with DMRs due each July 28, October 28, and January 28).
 All test results shall be reported along with the DMR submitted for that reporting period.
-The format for the report shall be consistent with the EPA Region 8 website under Whole Effluent Toxicity Reporting forms: http://www.epa.gov/region8/water/wet/documents.html
+The format for the report shall be consistent with the latest revision of the Region VIII Guidance for Chronic Whole Effluent Reporting (August, 1997) and shall include all the physical testing as specified.

-If the results for a minimum of ten consecutive tests indicate no acute toxicity, the permittee may request a reduction in testing frequency and/or reduction to one species.
+If the results for a minimum of ten consecutive tests indicate no chronic toxicity, the permittee may request a reduction in testing frequency and/or reduction to one species.
 The Executive Secretary may approve, partially approve, or deny the request based on results and other available information.
 If approval is given, the modification will take place without a public notice.